Responsive Layouts with Flexbox

 Introduction

 Responsive design is of fundamental importance to the web.
 Since smartphones were introduced in 2007, smartphone browsers have increasingly become the dominant way to interact with the web.
-As a result of this trend in user behavior, search engines prioritize a smartphone-first web.
-Google, for example, stopped indexing sites that are not mobile accessible as of July 2024.
-This means that if your website isn't responsive, i.e., it doesn't collapse into a single column in mobile view, then it will eventually not show up in Google searches.
+As a result of this trend in user behavior, search engines prioritize mobile-friendly content.
+Google, for example, uses mobile-first indexing, which means it primarily uses the mobile version of a site for indexing and ranking.
+This means that if your website isn't responsive, it will be harder to rank and harder for users to navigate on small screens.

 Common Layouts